25 Home "Upgrades" That Are Total Downgrades

 Don't waste a penny on these projects that tank your home's value.

-If you're like most home buyers, then the home you want and the home you can afford are likely two very different things.
-So, instead of signing on the dotted line for a turnkey space, those without deep pockets are forced to make like a Property Brother, pick up a sledgehammer, and renovate.
-The only problem?
+With so much time stuck inside right now, it's tempting to start some projects you've been putting off around the house.
+But before you make like a Property Brother, pick up a sledgehammer, and renovate, consider the costs.
 Many modifications that initially seem like a great idea may actually lose you money in the long run.
-Before you sink your hard-earned cash into an upgrade that will leave you in the red, read on for the worst home improvement projects that real estate professionals suggest avoiding.
+Rather than sinking your hard-earned cash into an upgrade that will leave you in the red, read on for the worst home improvement projects that real estate professionals suggest avoiding.
+And if you're looking to freshen up your space, here are 15 Great Home Projects to Tackle While You're Quarantined.

 Turning a bedroom into a walk-in closet

-"By removing a bedroom, you are effectively removing a room," says Romana King, director of content at Zolo Realty in Canada.
+"By removing a bedroom, you are effectively removing a room," says King.
 "This becomes a psychological barrier for buyers: They can't get over the fact that your home is now 'smaller' or offers 'less' than other homes in the area."
+And for some actual cost-effective ways to change your home, check out these 17 Genius and Affordable Ways to Remodel Your House.

 Combining bedrooms to create a master suite